Cole Finegan: Hogan Lovells

 Finegan joined Hogan Lovells (then Hogan & Hartson) in 2007 as a partner.
 He became managing partner of Hogan Lovells' Denver office in May 2007, and focused his practice on public-private partnerships, regulatory issues, land use and development, and legislative and public policy law.
 In May 2013, Finegan was elected to the Hogan Lovells board as the representative for the Americas (excluding Washington, D.C.).
-Finegan was engaged in the development of L.C.
-Fulenwider Company's Aviation Station at 61st Avenue near Denver International Airport.

 Finegan was selected as a "Lawyer of the Decade" by Law Week Colorado; as Lawyer of the Year 2013; and was also named one of the most influential people in Denver by 5280 magazine.

 U.S. attorney for the District of Colorado

 On September 28, 2021, President Joe Biden nominated Finegan to be the United States attorney for the District of Colorado.
 On November 4, 2021, his nomination was reported out of committee by voice vote.
 On November 19, 2021, his nomination was confirmed by the United States Senate via voice vote.
 He was sworn into office on December 1, 2021, by Judge Christine Arguello.
+He resigned on May 31, 2024, to return to the private sector.